uniqkod/javadumpmngmt/ocp-updates-summary.md

 - **ClusterRoleBinding**: `dump-volume-scc-binding`
   - Binds ServiceAccount to ClusterRole
-  - Enables DaemonSet to use privileged SCC
+  - Enables StatefulSet to use privileged SCC

 **Why needed:**
 OpenShift uses SCC (Security Context Constraints) instead of Pod Security Policies.
-The DaemonSet needs privileged access for bind mounting the PersistentVolume to the host path.
+The StatefulSet needs privileged access for bind mounting the PersistentVolume to the host path.

 ---